aexol-studio/deenruv/docs/docs/reference/typescript-api/data-access/entity-hydrator.md

 @Injectable()
 export class MyService {
     constructor(
         // highlight-next-line
         private entityHydrator: EntityHydrator,
         private productVariantService: ProductVariantService,
     ) {}

     myMethod(ctx: RequestContext, variantId: ID) {
-    const product = await this.productVariantService
+        const product = await this.productVariantService.getProductForVariant(ctx, variantId);
-      .getProductForVariant(ctx, variantId);

         // at this stage, we don't know which of the Product relations
         // will be joined at runtime.

         // highlight-start
-    await this.entityHydrator
-      .hydrate(ctx, product, { relations: ['facetValues.facet' ]});
+        await this.entityHydrator.hydrate(ctx, product, { relations: ['facetValues.facet'] });

         // You can be sure now that the `facetValues` & `facetValues.facet` relations are populated
         // highlight-end
     }
 }
 ```